hetima/DSP_LSTM/README.md

 __Incompatible__ with some mods (GalacticScale, StationRangeLimiter, etc.).
 TrafficLogic will not work if you use these mods.

+### Smart Transport `TLSmartTransport` (experimental)
+Priority will be given to nearby stations as much as possible.
+For now, only remote transport is supported.
+This is a rough implementation, so it may not work as expected.
+If this is enabled, `TLDCBalance` will be forced disabled because of some incompatibilities.
+Only this setting can be used with some of the above mods, but using with IntelligentTransport may have unexpected results.

 ### Consider Opposite Range `TLConsiderOppositeRange`
 The partner's maximum transport distance will now be calculated too, and the transport will not be executed unless both maximum transport distances are exceeded.
 Applies to all transport, local and remote.
 As an exception, remote transports with a maximum demand capacity of less than 1,000 and the __Space Warper__ will be transported ignoring this settings.